7yadjiman7/gestion_patrimoine/README.md

 When the frontend and backend run on different origins, the API must return a specific `Access-Control-Allow-Origin` header.
 Set the environment variable `ALLOWED_ORIGIN` on the Odoo server to the URL of your frontend (for example `http://localhost:5174`).
-This avoids browsers blocking requests that include credentials.
+All API routes now use `cors=ALLOWED_ORIGIN` so the response matches this value and browsers allow requests that include credentials.